arya-analytics/cesium/README.md

 4. Regular - all values are emitted at a constant interval.

 These values are known as samples.
-Samples can be measurements from a sensor, events from a stream, metrics from a database, or images from a camera just to name a few.
+Samples can be measurements from a sensor, events from a stream, metrics from a database, or images from a camera (to name a few).

 ### Segments

-A segment (`cesium.Segment`) is a contiguous run of samples (between 1 b and 2.5 Mb).
+A segment (`cesium.Segment`) is a contiguous run of samples (between 1 B and 2.5 MB).
 Cesium stores all values in a segment sequentially on disk, so it's naturally best to write large segments over small segments.

 This obviously has implications in terms of durability, as smaller segments will prevent data loss in the event of a